 20. Bringing bicycles, shopping carts, or other large wheeled conveyances inside library buildings.
 Wheelchairs, strollers, and mobility devices are only permitted if being used as transportation for, or as a mobility device by, an adult or child.
 Skates, skateboards, collapsible scooters, hover boards, and other similar devices must be carried while on library property.
 Bicycles should be stored in designated bicycle racks.

 21. Bringing any animal into library facilities, except for service animals that are individually trained to do work or perform tasks for an individual with a disability in compliance with ADA (Americans with Disabilities Act) regulations.
 Animals that are part of a library program may be allowed in library facilities with the consent of library staff.

-22. Recording, photographing, or filming persons in the library without prior consent from the library building manager and from the person(s) being recorded, photographed or filmed.
+22. Recording, photographing, or filming persons in the library or on library property for commercial use or presentations without prior consent from the Los Angeles Public Library Facilities Division.